hapax/hapax.github.io/assets/minimal-networks.md

 This means that in bubble networks, the same property is true: bubble walls always meet in sets of three, separated by $120^\circ$.
-This even applies to *curved* bubble walls (which arise from [pressure differences](https://en.wikipedia.org/wiki/Young%E2%80%93Laplace_equation)), since when you zoom in on a junction these curved films look straight.
+This even applies to *curved* bubble walls (which arise from [pressure differences](https://en.wikipedia.org/wiki/Young%E2%80%93Laplace_equation)), since when you zoom in on a junction these curved walls look straight.

 We can use this to learn a fun fact about foams: they like to form